lukaspirkl/lukaspirkl.github.io/_projects/cumulus.md

 **(Team of two)**

 I teamed up with my friend [Drakir](https://drakir.itch.io) once again.
-We randomly picked two weeks long [Shaknews Jam](https://itch.io/jam/shacknews-jam-do-it-iv-shacknews) with the theme "Be relatively evil".
+We randomly picked two weeks long [Shacknews Jam](https://itch.io/jam/shacknews-jam-do-it-iv-shacknews) with the theme "Be relatively evil".
 We decided to think outside of the box and ignore all standard game genres.
 The result is a unique game, where the player is controlling the wind to push clouds above the cities to save them from drought.

 ![Screenshot](/assets/images/cumulus-title.gif)